Rapid evaluation of Newtonian potentials on planar domains: Introduction

 \section{Introduction}

 The accurate and efficient discretization of the Newtonian potential integral operator

-for a complicated 2-D domain $\Omega$ is of great importance for the numerical solution of Poisson's equation and volume integral equations.
+for a complicated 2-D domain $\Omega$ is important for the numerical solution of Poisson's equation and volume integral equations.
 However, its numerical evaluation poses three main difficulties.
 Firstly, the integrand is weakly-singular, and thus, special-purpose quadrature rules are required.
-Secondly, a complicated domain $\Omega$ typically requires a discretization by an unstructured mesh, over which the direct evaluation of the potential by quadrature becomes costly, since the function spaces of near field and self-interactions are non-compact.
+Secondly, a complicated domain $\Omega$ typically requires at least part of the domain to be discretized by an unstructured mesh, over which the direct evaluation of the potential by quadrature becomes costly.
 Finally, the algorithm for evaluation should have linear time complexity with small constants.
-We refer the readers to \cite{volint} for a thorough discussion of these difficulties in the scenario in which the domain is discretized by an unstructured mesh.

 When solving Poisson's equation, the Newtonian potential is used as a particular solution to the equation.
-This particular solution can be obtained by evaluating the volume integral in (\ref{for:intro}) directly (see, for example, \cite{volint,anderson,zhuthesis,fata}), or, alternatively, be obtained by computing the Newtonian potential over a regular domain $\Omega^+$ that contains the irregular domain $\Omega$, which allows for efficient precomputations for accelerating the potential evaluation \cite{box1,askham}.
-Following the latter approach, the order of convergence depends on the smoothness of the density function $f$ over the new domain $\Omega^+$.
-Therefore, when $f$ is only given over the original domain $\Omega$, it is necessary to construct a smooth extension of $f$ over $\Omega^+$, in order to reach high accuracy within a reasonable computational budget.
+This particular solution can be obtained by evaluating the volume integral in (\ref{for:intro}) directly (see, for example, \cite{volint,anderson,zhuthesis,fata}), or, alternatively, can be obtained by computing the Newtonian potential over a regular domain $\Omega^+ \supset \Omega$ for an extended density function $f^+$ defined on $\Omega^+$, such that $f^+|_\Omega=f|_\Omega$, which allows for efficient precomputations for accelerating the potential evaluation \cite{box1,askham}.
+When following the latter approach, the order of convergence depends on the smoothness of the extended density function $f^+$, which means that $f^+$ must be sufficiently smooth over $\Omega^+$ in order to reach high accuracy within a reasonable computational budget.
 We refer the readers to, for example, \cite{fry1,askham,jiang1,bruno}, for a series of work along this line.